Prag8855/aab/content/docs/anmeldung.md

 {% include "_blocks/downloadDocuments.html"%}

-The original form is [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/anmeldung_bei_der_meldebehoerde.pdf).
+The same form is [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/anmeldung_bei_der_meldebehoerde.pdf).

 ## How to fill this form